mansdell/nasa-data/README.md

 ### check_dapr.py

-This code reads in an anonymized proposal submitted to a ROSES program that follows Dual-Anonymouse Peer Reivew (DAPR).
-It attempts to find the different sections of the proposal (STM, DMP, Relevance, Budget) and then checks a variety of things to make sure it is DAPR compliant.
+This code reads in an anonymized proposal submitted to a ROSES program that follows Dual-Anonymouse Peer Reivew (DAPR); can be redacted NSPIRES-generated PDF or just the anonymized proposal PDF.
+The code attempts to find the different sections of the proposal (STM, DMP, Relevance, Budget) and then checks a variety of things to make sure it is DAPR compliant.
 The outputs are described below:

 * Page ranges for propsal sections
   - These assume the following order: STM, References, DMP, Relevance, Budget